 What Storms Teach Us

-You have probably heard of Katrina, Gaston, Andrew, Hazel and hundreds of other named hurricanes and storms.
+You have probably heard of Katrina, Gaston, Andrew, Hazel, Harvey, Isaias, and hundreds of other tropical hurricanes and storms.
 What you might not know is that thousands of storms have been predicted and named long before they occur.

 A very serious storm came up in the Book of Jonah.
 God had told Jonah to go to Nineveh to preach to the wicked people, but Jonah jumped on a ship and headed in the opposite direction.
 When a storm came up, everyone believed it was because Jonah had been disobedient to his God.
 Jonah was thrown overboard in order to spare the other passengers.

 A great fish swallowed Jonah.
 After three days, Jonah had learned that disobedience had brought about the natural storm and the storm in his life.
 Realizing this, Jonah prayed to God and the fish spit him up on shore.
 Jonah then went to Nineveh and preached to the people as God had initially told him to do.

 Jonah learned that storms sometimes come because of disobedience to God's commands.

 Jesus' disciples learned two valuable lessons when Jesus was on the boat with them.

 - They learned that Jesus could calm the storm.